-Dr. Boos said that for the past few years much attention has been placed on what is called “toxic stress” and a study called the Adverse Child Experiences (ACE) Study.
-ACE has shown that childhood abuse causes serious problems which last long into adulthood.
-He said it should be no surprise that mental conditions such as depression and anxiety are higher in these children who are now adults.
+For the past few years, much attention has been placed on what is called “toxic stress.”
+A study called the Adverse Child Experiences (ACE) Study has shown that childhood abuse causes serious problems which last long into adulthood.
+Dr. Boos said it should be no surprise that mental conditions such as depression and anxiety are higher in these children who are now adults.
 But, ACE also found that obesity, heart disease, lung disease, liver disease and many other chronic health conditions are higher among them, too.
-And, adults who were abused may even have changes in their hormonal and immunological systems.
-Even the genes of a victim can be changed, and these changes can be passed on to their children.
+And adults who were abused may even have changes in their hormonal and immunological systems.
+Even the genes of a victim can be changed.
+These changes can be passed on to their children.

 “If you are a clinician caring for adults with chronic health complaints, take the time to read the ACE papers, ask the ACE questions, and provide care for these unseen injuries,” he added.

 In response to the existence of child abuse, whether physical, sexual or emotional, Dr. Boos suggested as a community three things must be accomplished.

 “We want to raise resilient children.
 Resiliency is the ability to thrive after bad things happen to you.
 And, we want to prevent child abuse of any type along with domestic violence, too,” said Dr. Boos.

 Research has found that successful child abuse interventions must both reduce risk factors and promote protective factors to ensure the well-being of children and families – factors that involve helping parents who might otherwise be at risk of abusing their children to find resources, supports, or coping strategies that allow them to parent effectively, even under stress.

 Research shows that when parents possess six protective factors, the risk for neglect and abuse diminish and optimal outcomes for children, youth, and families are promoted.
 The six protective factors are: